Zapratkyn/webserv/README.md

 - The corresponding server uses the header to identify the requested location and method

+- If pselect() fails at step 2 or 3, it will send a error (500) to all the clients in the request list.
+It will go back to step 1 in any case

 - If the location is a url (ending with .html/.htm/.php), the server checks the url list and sends either the corresponding page or the 404 page, then goes back to the main loop

 - If the location is directory or a location with autoindex setup, the server sends ./dir.html to the client, filled with links to any file or folder found in the directory

+- If the requested url doesn't match a file nor a location, it will check the redirection list and change the http code accordingly (308)

 - Searching for localhost:[any_set_port]/kill properly stops the server, frees what needs to be freed, displays a message in the terminal and in the log and shows a relevant page to the user in the browser